 In short, these are some of the benefits of mobile app feedback:

-• Helps with new feature launches.
+- Helps with new feature launches.
 Thanks to mobile feedback, you will know what users need prior to following a feature launch.
-Which means that you can include it in the product roadmap or optimise right away.
+This means that you can include it in the product roadmap or optimise it right away.

 Mobile app feedback vs Website feedback